-Are you tired of visiting the same old commercialised, tourist-infested, hectic towns like Shimla, Manali, Dalhousie, Dharamshala, and so on?”
+Are you tired of visiting the same old commercialized, tourist-infested, hectic towns like Shimla, Manali, Dalhousie, Dharamshala, and so on?”
 Do you want to spend some time with loved ones in a quiet, secluded, and peaceful location?
 Do you believe in off-the-beaten-path and enjoy discovering new places?

 Yeah, same.
 In fact, many people are looking for offbeat places in Himachal Pradesh these days, as most tourist destinations are becoming concrete jungles.
 Because of the high demand for these lesser-known Himachal locations, many of them are now becoming tourist destinations.
 There are places in Himachal that are perfect for trekking, adventure activities, skiing, paragliding, or just a relaxing vacation.